ggnkua/bigbrownbuild-git/readme.md

 Set this to A if you want a completely automated run.

+###GLOBAL_BUILD_FORTRAN

+Set this to 1 to build Fortran, anything else to skip building Fortran.

+###GLOBAL_DOWNLOAD_PREREQUISITES

+Set this to 1 to download prerequisite libs such as MPC and MPFR automatically (without having to install them on the host machine) via the contrib/download_prerequisites script inside each gcc.
+Not tested extensively but it seems to work with gcc 4.6.4.

 ###BUILD_X_Y_Z

 Which gccs to build.
 1=Build, anything else=Don't build.
 Can be toggled individually.